How to work on the business, not just in it

 There is no quick fix, but there are a few things that consistently make a difference.

 If strategic time is not blocked in the diary before everything else fills it, it usually will not happen.
 Waiting for things to become less busy is rarely a strategy.
+Treat this time as seriously as you would an important client meeting.
+Put it in the diary in advance.
+Keep it regular.
+Do not use it for inboxes, catch-up admin or routine updates.

 Many leaders stay involved in too much because they have never really separated what requires their judgement from what has simply become a habit.
 Ask yourself: